altaga/Receptionist-Drone-with-CV/README.md

 # Receptionist Drone with CV
-In the world we have seen many applications for drones; races, shows, but we have never seen a more social drone application.
+We have seen many applications for drones; races, shows, and several others.
+But we have never seen a more social drone application.
 That is why we will make, perhaps the first receptionist drone in the world.

 <img src="https://i.ibb.co/NnVwsLg/img.png" width="1000">